VCCT-PROG6212-2025-G2/ST10447759_PROG6212_POE/README.md

 ## ✨ Part 2: Functional Prototype

-[cite_start]Building on the initial design from Part 1, this version is a fully functional web application developed with **ASP.NET Core MVC**[cite: 186].
-The application brings the wireframes to life, implementing the core workflows for lecturers and administrators. [cite_start]To meet the specific requirements of this phase, the application uses **in-memory data storage** to manage claims and secures uploaded documents with **AES encryption**[cite: 666, 675].
+Building on the initial design from Part 1, this version is a fully functional web application developed with **ASP.NET Core MVC**.
+The application brings the wireframes to life, implementing the core workflows for lecturers and administrators.
+To meet the specific requirements of this phase, the application uses **in-memory data storage** to manage claims and secures uploaded documents with **AES encryption**.

 ---